shrnzz/C-prog-project/README.md

 }
 ```

 There will be certain functions that will read and store event input into memory to be called upon.
+These two functions do exactly that.
+The AddingEvent function will open the txt file to add and store the event data (user description) into a specific date to be called upon.

 Below is the code for function that adds an event to the calendar:
 ```ruby